 The Industry Officer shall be responsible for arranging academic events for all members of the Society and coordinating with Society sponsors.
 They are also responsible for acquiring new Society sponsors, and sourcing the funding to run the Society.

 Hey!
-My name’s Farida and I’m a first-year Electronic Engineering student, as well as your Industry Officer for the year.
+My name’s Farida and I’m a second-year Electronic Engineering student, as well as your Industry Officer for the year.
 I believe sponsors and sponsored events partially represent the heights and horizons ECS students dare to dream towards.
 Stepping into the role of Industry Officer is a rousing opportunity for anyone to broaden the possibilities visible through ECS, and that’s why I’m here.

 Here are the objectives guiding and motivating me through my term on the ECSS committee: